sagemath/sage/CODE_OF_CONDUCT.md

 The committee will respond to any report as soon as possible, and our goal will be to respond within 72 hours.

-Potential consequences for violating the Sage code of conduct include:
+Potential consequences for violating the Sage Code of Conduct include:

 - Nothing (if we determine that no violation occurred)
 - Private feedback or reprimand to the individual(s) involved